ckobayashi714/si-spring-2019/README.md

 To view the solutions, switch to the solutions branch by running the command `./view_solutions`.
 To go back to your workspace, run the command `./view_workspace`. **Do not** modify any code when viewing solutions.
 Only modify code when you are in your workspace.

+To check which branch you are on, run the command `git branch`.
+The branch you are on will be highlighted in green and have a asterisk next to it.

 ### Summary of commands

 | Script  | Action |